 - We will ask you to sign an authorization to release to the RRB any hospital, clinic, or employer records about your condition.

 - We may ask you to be examined at the RRB's expense if more evidence is needed to:

 - obtain more detailed or specialized medical findings about your condition, or

-- resolve conflicts or differences in the evidence already on file.
+- resolve conflicts or differences in the evidence already in file.

-The following are acceptable sources of medical evidence:
+The following are some of the acceptable sources of medical evidence.